yasaswini999/yasaswini999/README.md

 ## 🚀 About Me
-I am a self-taught full stack developer from India and also a pre-final undergraduate in Information technology who loves to build applications and add value to the community
+I am a self-taught React developer from India and also a pre-final undergraduate in Information technology who loves to build applications and add value to the community

 ##  In a Nutshell